Modern History Playlist

 Fun Facts

-The 1937 elections under the 1935 Act were the first time Congress exercised real administrative power.
+The 1937 elections under the 1935 Act were the first time Congress exercised real administrative power at the provincial level.

-Subhas Bose defeated Gandhi’s candidate Pattabhi Sitaramayya in 1939 Congress elections but still had to resign.
+Subhas Bose defeated Gandhi’s candidate Pattabhi Sitaramayya in the 1939 Congress presidential elections.

 Mains Key Points